-Wouldn’t you love it if your company’s Facebook posts got this kind of engagement?
+Wouldn’t you love it if your company’s Facebook posts got the kind of engagement you see in the screenshot below?
+Look how many people are discussing this post!

 What if it were a Facebook post about how you screwed up your organization’s social media presence?
 That’s what’s going on here.
 Our friend Laurie, who has written for us in the past, was blocked at an organization’s Facebook page for saying something they disagreed with.